 The first person I asked for help was my Pediatrician, who immediately recommended Mylicon infant gas drops, an over the counter gas remedy from the pharmacy.

-I went to the local drugstore right away and picked up a bottle which had the words “safe for babies” emblazoned on the package.
+I went to the local drugstore right away and picked up a bottle that had the words “safe for babies” emblazoned on the package.
 The words also proclaimed that the product was free of alcohol, saccharin or artificial flavors.

-When I got home, however, I started to read the fine print, and was dismayed at what I discovered.
+When I got home, however, I started to read the fine print and was dismayed at what I discovered.

 First of all, the active ingredient in this gas remedy was something I had never heard of before: Simethicone.

 I then went from concerned to downright disturbed when I read the inactive ingredients:

 Mylicon Drops ingredients: anhydrous citric acid (GMO), benzoic acid, flavors, glycerides (C14-18, mono- and di-), maltitol, methylcellulose, microcrystalline cellulose and carboxymethylcellulose sodium, polyoxyl 40 stearate, polysorbate 65, purified water, silica gel, sodium benzoate, sodium citrate, xanthan gum.